Carry Out

-"Carry Out" is a song recorded by American producer and rapper Timbaland for his third studio album Shock Value II (2009).
-The song features guest vocals from longtime collaborator, American singer Justin Timberlake.
-Timbaland and Timberlake co-wrote the song with Timothy "Attitude" Clayton, Jim Beanz and Jerome "J-Roc" Harmon; with Harmon co-producing the song with Timbaland.
-Mosley Music Group, together with Blackground and Interscope Records, serviced the song to contemporary hit radio on December 1, 2009, in the United States, as the third single from Shock Value II.
+"Carry Out" is a song by American producer Timbaland from his third studio album Shock Value II (2009), featuring vocals from American singer Justin Timberlake.
+Mosley Music Group, together with Blackground and Interscope Records, serviced the song to contemporary hit radio in the United States on December 1, 2009, as the third single from the album.
+Timbaland and Timberlake co-wrote the song with J-Roc, Mike Hartnett, Danja, and Jim Beanz, with J-Roc and Hartnett co-producing the song with Timbaland.

-"Carry Out" peaked at number 11 on the Billboard Hot 100.
+"Carry Out" received a generally mixed response from music critics.
+Commercially, it peaked at number 11 on the Billboard Hot 100.
 Outside of the United States, "Carry Out" peaked within the top ten of the charts in Canada, the Republic of Ireland, and the United Kingdom.
-The song's accompanying music video, directed by Bryan Barber, features Timbaland and Timberlake surrounded by women, which they attempt to seduce while dressed in fast-food restaurant themed costumes.
+The song's accompanying music video, directed by Bryan Barber, features Timbaland and Timberlake surrounded by women, whom they attempt to seduce while dressed in fast-food restaurant-themed costumes.

-The official remix was released on February 12, 2010, the remix features American rapper Twista.